Abigail Breslin Is All Grown Up — Like, All The Way Up

 Advertisement

-Issey Miyake Pleats Please Sleeveless Dress; The Frankie Shop White Wing Collar Volume Trench Coat, $275, available at TheFrankieShop.com; Maryam Nassir Zadeh Olympia Wedge Sandal, $443, available at MNZStore.com; Annie Costello Brown Mattea Earrings, $317, available at AnnieCostelloBrown.com
+Issey Miyake Pleats Please Sleeveless Dress; The Frankie Shop White Wing Collar Volume Trench Coat, $275 USD, available at TheFrankieShop.com; Maryam Nassir Zadeh Olympia Wedge Sandal, $443 USD, available at MNZStore.com; Annie Costello Brown Mattea Earrings, $317 USD, available at AnnieCostelloBrown.com

 From there she had roles as the Cute Kid™ to A-listers’ lovable protagonists: Catherine Zeta Jones in No Reservations; Ryan Reynolds in Definitely, Maybe; Cameron Diaz in My Sister’s Keeper.
 As a pre-teen, her roles became less consistent.
 She did one of those star-studded 20-stories-in-one rom-coms (New Years Eve), August: Osage County with Meryl Streep, and some tinier movies you probably haven’t heard of.